-This course provides the basic principles of imaging.
-Emphasis is placed on the factors that impact density, contrast, recorded detail, and distortion.
-Upon completion, students should be able to demonstrate an understanding of basic radiographic imaging.
+This course is designed to continue to develop the concepts and principles in the field of radiologic technology.
+Emphasis is placed on advanced digital principles and production.
+Upon completion, students should be able to demonstrate an understanding of advanced principles of digital imaging production.
+2002